 Empowered by AI-enabled multimedia applications, power grid company can automatically and accurately assess the state or identify the fault of equipment, which is essential to the reduction of capital and operational expenditure.
 This Recommendation specifies the functional requirements and reference architecture of an artificial intelligence cloud platform for smart grid operation and maintenance and is applicable to the architecture design, deployment and management of an artificial intelligence cloud platform for smart grid operation and maintenance (AICP-SGO&M).

-Annex 2 Subject: Member State response to TSB Circular 207: Consultation on Determined draft Recommendation ITU-T F.748.39 (ex F.AICP-FRRC)
+Annex 2 Subject: Member State response to revision 1 of TSB Circular 207: Consultation on Determined draft Recommendation ITU-T F.748.39 (ex F.AICP-FRRC)